ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 - Apache
 - Nginx
 - SNMP
+description:
-description: Monitoring SNMP network devices and draw pretty pictures showing how much traffic has passed through each interface.
+    Monitoring SNMP network devices and draw pretty pictures showing how much traffic has passed through each interface.

 ---

 ## Introduction

-This article is about a software called Multi Router Traffic Grapher (MRTG) that can monitor the load of network interfaces and other values on one ore more computers.
+This article is about a software called "Multi Router Traffic Grapher" (MRTG) that can monitor the load of network interfaces and other values on one ore more computers.
 While this article tries to be as explicative as possible due to the nature of the subject it is targeting experienced Linux users or system